MapsPeople/docs/collections/_api/v1/index.md

 ```

 The body of the request should end up containing a query string like this:

 `grant_type=google_id_token&client_id=client&id_token=<your Google token>`

 #### When you are authenticated

-If you have sent valid credentials to the Auth API, you will receive a response looking like the following:
+If you sent valid credentials to the Auth API, you will receive a response like this:

 ```
 {